zyriab/Buckaroo/README.md

 # buckaroo
-A miniservice to interact with S3 buckets
+A miniservice API to interact with S3 buckets

+README coming soon(ish)